QuantEcon/lecture-python.myst/lectures/two_auctions.md

 +++

-In equations {eq}`eq:optbid1` and {eq}`eq:optbid1`, we displayed formulas for optimal bids in a symmetric Bayesian Nash Equilibrium of a a FPSB auction"
+In equations {eq}`eq:optbid1` and {eq}`eq:optbid1`, we displayed formulas for optimal bids in a symmetric Bayesian Nash Equilibrium of a FPSB auction.

 $$
 \mathbf{E}[y_{i} | y_{i} < v_{i}]